StephenCodesThings/merge-remote-graphql-schemas/README.md

 ## Usage

 In order to merge types across remote schemas there needs to be a known entry point to query information about those types in each schema.
-By convention this library assumes for each merged type there is a top level query that is named after the type in lowercase that accepts an id argument and returns that type.
+By convention this library assumes for each merged type there is a top level query that is named after the type in lowerCamelCase that accepts an id argument and returns that type.
 So the `Book` type needs to have a `book(id: ID!): Book` query resolver.

 If a type doesn't have any cross-schema interactions then it doesn't need to meet this requirement.